JEstebanDev/JEstebanDev/README.md

 * 🖥️  See my portfolio at [JEstebanDev](https://jestebandev.netlify.app/)
 * ✉️  You can contact me at [castanoesteban9@gmail.com](mailto:castanoesteban9@gmail.com)
 * 🚀  I'm currently working on my [SideProject](#)
-* 🧠  I'm learning Next.js, GraphQL and Mongo and the next project I'm interested in learning technologies **Web3**
+* 🧠  I'm learning Next.js, GraphQL and MongoDB and the next project I'm interested in learning technologies **Web3**

 ### Skills